kynclja/kynclja/README.md

 # Jan Kynčl

-I'm student computer science and big fan of IT.
+I'm student of computer science and big fan of IT.